egonzalezt/EFCORE5-Learning/EFCore_DataModel/DisconnectedScenarios.md

     }
     ```

-    Note: using the SamuraiContextNoTracking class will keep all the mappings, logging and other configuration made on the original dbcontext.
+    Note: using the SamuraiContextNoTracking class will keep all the mappings, logging and other configuration made on the original DbContext.

 ### Example